-Because dog ears have more mobility than human ears, they are able to hear at a much greater range.
+Because dog ears have more mobility than a human’s, they are able to hear at a much greater range.
 When a German Shepherd hears a noise, it will prick up its ears and move them in the direction of the sound for optimum hearing.
-In fact, they can move each of their ears independently of each other in different directions.
+In fact, they can move each of them independently of each other in different directions.

-The shape of their ears also plays a role in their ability to hear.
+The shape also plays a role in their ability to hear.
 The ears of a German Shepherd are naturally curved amplifying the sound even more.
 This is similar to humans cupping their ears to hear something better.